 Written by Shawn Prestridge, Industry profile and Senior Field Application Engineer/Team Leader for US FAEs at IAR Systems

-“Move fast and break things” is the approach that Mark Zuckerberg said he inculcates into the development culture at Facebook.
+This article is part of IAR Systems article series focused on the importance of code quality.“Move fast and break things” is the approach that Mark Zuckerberg said he inculcates into the development culture at Facebook.
 While it sounds wonderful for getting new features up and running quickly (even if they are not perfect), it loses its luster if you try to apply that same approach to embedded development.
 The reason is that the domains are completely different: Facebook is based around web- and database-centric development with many function points that probably don’t suffer too greatly if the hot new feature doesn’t work correctly.
 Embedded systems are – by their nature – resource-constrained and generally intended to only do one function, or perhaps a few functions.
 Therefore, the philosophy of “move fast and break things” when applied to an embedded system can potentially render the entire system useless.
 Depending on what function that embedded system is providing, the results can be embarrassing at best and disastrous at worst.
+Does this mean you can’t use Rapid Application Development (RAD) methods in embedded systems?
+You can use RAD, but you need to be very careful about how you do it.

 “Rushing makes us neither faster, nor more productive”